lukasvermeer/lukasvermeer.github.io/_posts/2022-06-15-time-split-testing-for-pricing-optimization-at-scale.markdown

   overlay_image: assets/2022-06-15-time-split.svg
   overlay_filter: 0.8
   teaser: assets/2022-06-15-time-split.svg
+  alt: A teaser image for the Time-split testing for pricing optimization at scale
+    post.
+  teaser_alt: A teaser image for the Time-split testing for pricing optimization at
+    scale post.
-excerpt: 'We explain some challenges relating to list prices and more traditional modes of experimentation and we look into which testing capabilities we are building moving forward.'
+excerpt: We explain some challenges relating to list prices and more traditional modes of experimentation and we look into which testing capabilities we are building moving forward.
 ---

 *Written by Lukas Vermeer and Joshua Tankard.*